jackw01/led-control/README.md

 Know what you're doing with electricity.
 WS2812B LEDs can draw a lot of current, especially in long strips.
 You should budget [at least 50mA for each LED at full brightness](https://www.pjrc.com/how-much-current-do-ws2812-neopixel-leds-really-use/), which means 7.5A for 150 LEDs (5 meters of 30 LED/m strip, 2.5m of 60LED/m strip, ~1m of 144LED/m strip...).
 In practice, your LED strips probably won't draw this much current, but it's good to have a power supply capable of handling it.

 The flexible PCBs and connectors used in these LED strips are not really designed to handle these currents, and begin to heat up when passing as little as 2-3A.
-The voltage drop is pretty significant (I measured a 0.6v drop across each power rail along the length of a 3m strip drawing about 3A), but at least in my testing it does not impact color or brightness in individual strips under 5m long.
+The voltage drop is significant (I measured a 0.6v drop across each power rail along the length of a 3m strip drawing about 3A), but it does not seem to impact color or brightness in individual strips under 5m long.

 For long strips (~150 LEDs) at high brightness and/or total current draw over 5A, I would recommend powering each strip from both ends with adequately sized (18AWG) wires to mitigate any issues with voltage drop.
 WS2812B strips usually come with seriously undersized power wires and barrel jacks or JST SM connectors rated for only 3A, and it would be a good idea to replace these appropriately in any case.